 Suitable precautions were in place against the risk of fire.
 There was documentary evidence that the fire fighting equipment and the fire alarm system were serviced at regular intervals by an external company and checked regularly as part of internal checks.
 There were adequate means of escape and a fire assembly point was identified to an area to the front of the house.
 A procedure for the safe evacuation of the residents was prominently displayed.
-Personal emergency evacuation plans which adequately accounted for the mobility and cognitive understanding of individual residents were in place.
-Fire drills involving each resident had been undertaken at regular intervals and it was noted that the centre was evacuated in a timely manner.
+Personal emergency evacuation plans, which adequately accounted for the mobility and cognitive understanding of individual residents were in place.
+Fire drills involving both residents had been undertaken at regular intervals and it was noted that the centre was evacuated in a timely manner.

 There were procedures in place for the prevention and control of infection.
-All areas appeared clean and in overall were in a good state of repair.
-The provider had completed risk assessments and put a COVID-19 contingency plan in place which was in line with the national guidance.
+All areas appeared clean.
+However, a number of worn and broken surfaces were noted on the doors and work top surfaces in the kitchen and on a small number of door handles in other areas, for example the door handle of the down stairs toilet.
+This meant that these areas could not be effectively cleaned from an infection control perpective.
+It was noted that quotes for a new kitchen were being sought.
+The provider had completed risk assessments and put a COVID-19 organisational strategy, contingency and outbreak plan in place which was in line with the national guidance.
+This plan had been reviewed in November 2021.
 A cleaning schedule was in place which was overseen by the person in charge.
-Sufficient facilities and posters for hand hygiene were observed.
+Sufficient facilities for hand hygiene were observed.
 There were adequate arrangements in place for the disposal of waste.
-Specific training in relation to COVID-19, proper use of personal protective equipment and effective hand hygiene had been provided for staff.
+Specific training in relation to COVID-19 and infection control arrangements had been provided for staff.
 Temperature checks for staff and residents were undertaken at regular intervals.
-Disposable surgical face masks were being used by staff whilst in close contact with residents, in line with national guidance.
+Disposable surgical face masks were being used by staff whilst in close contact with residents, in line with national auidance.